- Table of contents

 Example 2: Change in mental health status

 You successfully treat Kim during her inpatient stay.
 At discharge, Kim has a HoNOS total score of 6.
 Remembering that her admission score was 20, this means that her change score is 14.
 You can determine how this level of change compares with the norm, by changing the parameters on the WDST to consider change scores, rather than mental health status.
-To do this, use the “Return to Query” link, then change Level of Analysis to Episode Transition and View to Total Score.
+To do this, click the “Edit query” icon, then change Level of Analysis to Episode Transition and View to Total Score.
 You will notice that this results in the Occasion box being replaced by the Transition box.
 You are interested in how Kim’s transition from admission to discharge compares with that of her peers, so select Admission/Discharge.
 The screen should now look like something this:

-To examine how Kim’s HoNOS total score compares with this overall picture, click “Return to Query” type 14 (Kim’s change score) into the Change Score box, and click “Run Query”.
+To examine how Kim’s HoNOS total score compares with this overall picture, click the “Edit query” icon and type 14 (Kim’s change score) into the ‘Individual Comparison Change Score’ box, and click “Run Query”.